 MODEL EUROPEAN UNION PARIS

 Model European Union Paris is a high-quality simulation of European politics organised in Paris by BETA France.
-It aims at simulating the European decision-making process by modelling the Union’s two co-legislators, the European Parliament and the Council of the European Union, also featuring a journalist team and lobbyists from various horizons.
+It aims at simulating the European decision-making process by mirroring the Union’s two co-legislators, the European Parliament and the Council of the European Union and is also featuring a journalist team and lobbyists from various fields.
+Moreover, interpreters will add a multilingual dimension.
+This event will involve for the first time a representative of citizens.

-The inaugural edition of the simulation will be held in Paris from the 3rd to the 8th of September.
+After a first successful inaugural edition of the simulation, the second edition will be held in Paris, at the National Assembly, from the 3nd to the 6th of September 2019.

-On this page you’ll find all the essential information for applying at MEU Paris, along with some Frequently Asked Questions and a presentation of all the roles that will be available in MEU Paris.
+On this page you’ll find all the essential information for applying to MEU Paris, along with some Frequently Asked Questions and a presentation of all the roles that will be available at MEU Paris.

 For additional information, don’t hesitate to contact us at firstname.lastname@example.org and to follow us on our social networks.
 FB: https://www.facebook.com/ModelEUParis/ Instagram: https://www.instagram.com/modeleuparis/\ \ Twitter: https://twitter.com/ModeleuP

-MEU Paris applications are open from Sunday 30th May to the 17th of June.
+MEU Paris applications are open until the 30th of June.

-In order to complete your application you must fill out the application form, which include:
+In order to complete your application you must fill out the application form, which includes:

 • The personal data required for your identification and access to our venue;

-• If applicable, your previous experience in the simulation word and a short explanation (max.
+• If applicable, your previous experience in the simulation world and a short explanation (max.
 100 words) of why you’d like to become part of MEU Paris;

-• Two preferences for you allocation (Member of the European Parliament, Minister of the Council, Journalist or Lobbyist)*;
+• Two preferences concerning your allocation (Member of the European Parliament, Minister of the Council, Journalist or Lobbyist);

 • Depending on your first preference, one essay (max.
 400 words) on the corresponding question (cf. below to the role-specific notes);

-• For journalists, a example of one of your previous journalistic work (optional);
+• For journalists, an example of one of your previous journalistic work (optional);

 • A personality question to choose from three questions (1.
 If you could change one thing about your personality at the snap of your fingers what would it be and why?
 OR 2.
 What are you most passionate about?
 OR 3.
 If you could be someone else for one day, who would it be?
 And why?);